 When Raffles hears the sounds of reggae pulsing from a doorway nearby and then spies the entrance for Shelter, which I explain to him is an uber cool punk venue housed in a bomb shelter that wont be open for hours… and that he wont be old enough to visit for a good dozen years, my music-loving baby declares he’s growing an appropriately sparse goatee and moving here.

-But his pursuit of becoming hirsute will also take a good dozen years and, as it’s getting a little late for a small boy and his even smaller sister to be getting down in funky town, this short taste of hipster life Tokyo style will have to suffice.
+But his pursuit of becoming hirsute will also take a good dozen years and, as it’s getting a little late for a small boy and his even smaller sister to be getting down in funky town, this short taste of hipster life the Tokyo way will have to suffice.

 For 17 more reasons to visit Tokyo, click here.